Rice-like complexity lower bounds for Boolean and uniform automata networks: Conclusion and perspectives

 A result of~\cite{ggpt21} is that there are first order questions complete at all levels of the polynomial hierarchy (even in the deterministic case), therefore obtaining general lower bounds at higher levels seems another pertinent track to follow, where a good notion of ``highly non-trivial'' formula needs to be established.

-Finally, the signature of our logics contain (appart from the $\in$ of MSO) only the two binary relations $\{=,\to\}$ on pairs of configurations (vertices), consequently all expressible questions are valid up to graph isomorphism.
+Finally, the signature of our logics contains (apart from the ``$\in$'' of MSO) only the two binary relations $\{=,\to\}$ on pairs of configurations (vertices), consequently all expressible questions are valid up to graph isomorphism.
 Distinguishing configurations may be meaningful for applications, therefore the addition of finer relations is another interesting research track to expand the results.